FSP accreditation handbook for training sites and supervisors

 Workplace-based assessments and feedback

-Workplace-based assessment involves observation and assessment of a registrar’s practice in the workplace.
+Workplace-based assessment (WBA) involves observation and assessment of a registrar’s practice in the workplace.
 It allows the registrar’s progress through training to be monitored, ensuring that the registrar receives appropriate support to gain the clinical competencies and skills relevant to their stage of training and to progress to Fellowship.

-Workplace-based assessments may involve a range of people, including:
+WBA may involve a range of people, including:

 • supervisor(s)